LouisWarren99/Book2/BOOK_PREMISE.md

 ### Potential German Advantages (if exploited):

 **Intelligence**:
-- Can eliminate Allied spy networks (if they act on intelligence)
+- Can eliminate Allied spy networks (if they act on intelligence and decide to wipe out all spies, alternatively they could control information desemination, and likely could significantly improve intelligence security within germany)
 - Can secure communications (if they replace Enigma)
-- Can protect against Allied bombing (if they know targets in advance)

 **Technology**:
 - Can deploy superior weapons systems (if built and deployed effectively)
 - Can optimize industrial production (if modern methods implemented)
-- Can become oil self-sufficient (if synthetic fuel plants optimized)
+- Can drastically improve oil situation (if synthetic fuel plants optimized)
-- Can protect critical infrastructure (if SAMs developed and deployed)
+- Can protect critical infrastructure (is airforce/airdefence is built)

 **Strategic**:
-- Can avoid catastrophic defeats (if intelligence warnings heeded)
+- Can avoid near term catastrophic defeats (if intelligence agencies recognise which spies know about what and what that may mean for allied preparedness)
-- Can preserve forces (if wasteful operations cancelled)
-- Can extend war duration (if critical resources protected)

 ---

-### What Germans Must Still Overcome:
+### What Germans Must Still Overcome from 1943:

 **Political/Organizational**:
 - Hitler's decision-making